Sir Edward Littleton, 4th Baronet

-Sir Edward Littleton of Pillaton Hall, 4th Baronet, (c.
-1727–1812) was a long-lived Staffordshire landowner and MP from the extended Littleton/Lyttelton family, who represented Staffordshire in the Parliament of Great Britain and the Parliament of the United Kingdom for a total of 28 years.
+Sir Edward Littleton, 4th Baronet (c.
+1727–1812) was a British politician and landowner from the extended Littleton/Lyttelton family who represented Staffordshire in the Parliament of Great Britain and the Parliament of the United Kingdom for a total of 28 years.
 The last of the Littleton Baronets of Pillaton Hall, he transferred the family seat from eponymous Pillaton to Teddesley Hall, and died childless, leaving the estates to his great-nephew, Edward Walhouse, who became Edward Littleton, 1st Baron Hatherton.

 Background and early life

 Edward Littleton, the 4th Baronet, was the son of Fisher Littleton' and Frances Whitehall.
 Edward's year of birth is generally given as 1727, although occasionally as 1725.
 The later date seems more likely, as he was still considered a minor as late as 1749.
 His mother, Frances, was the daughter and coheir of James Whitehall of Pipe Ridware, a village close to Rugeley, Staffordshire.
 His father had not been a baronet or head of the family, and Edward's line of succession went back to Sir Edward Littleton, 2nd Baronet.

 The 3rd and 4th Baronets were cousins and both grandsons of the 2nd Baronet, who died in 1709.
 He had married twice and had at least 19 children.
 However, his eldest son, by his first marriage to Mary Wrottesley, naturally named Edward, predeceased him in 1706.
 The 3rd baronet was therefore a grandson, a son of the deceased Edward.
 The 3rd baronet died childless in 1742.
 This necessitated passing the title and estates to another line of descent from the second baronet.
 Fisher Littleton, his third son by his second wife, Joyce Littleton, was indubitably legitimate (unlike their earlier children), and had married relatively late in life.
 Fisher was actually a few years younger than his nephew, the Baronet.
 He had a young son, conveniently called Edward, who might succeed to the Littleton estates and titles.

 Edward's cousin, the 3rd Baronet, sent him to nearby Brewood School, a clear sign that he regarded him as a likely heir.
 The school was at that time under the headship of the celebrated William Budworth, who benefited considerably from the Baronet's generosity.
 In 1740 Fisher Littleton died and the young Edward, while still a schoolboy, inherited his father's land.
 In January 1742 he also inherited the much larger estates, as well as the titles, of his cousin, the 3rd Baronet.
 Still a minor, he was admitted to Emmanuel College, Cambridge in 1744.